China Moon: Plot

 Back at the Munro house, Kyle discovers the photos of Rupert and Adele in Rachel's wardrobe.
 The crime scene technician discovers a bullet hole in the wall, and the extracted bullet is also a .38.
 Kyle is summoned to a meeting with his supervisor, who suspends him pending an investigation into his involvement with the case.
 He orders Kyle to surrender his pistol.

 Later that day, Lamar arrives at Kyle's trailer and asks him to come in for some more questioning.
 The pistol he surrendered did not match the serial number on his service weapon.
 Sitting in the back seat of Lamar's car, Kyle fixates on a compass that sits on Lamar's dashboard.
 After a second, more forceful interrogation with his supervisor and Lamar, Kyle returns home and re-examines the pictures he discovered at Rachel's.
-He identifies Lamar's dashboard compass in the bottom of the frame of one of the pictures.
+He identifies Lamar's compass in the bottom of the frame of one of the pictures.

-Adele meets with Lamar, and he pays her for her part in the scheme, after she shows him a ticket to prove that she is leaving town.
+Adele meets with Lamar, who pays her for her part in the scheme, after she shows him a ticket to prove that she is leaving town.
 He promises to pay her the rest of her share once he has received his cut.
 Kyle sneaks into Rachel's house and confronts her about the scheme.
 She confesses that Rupert was going to leave her with nothing, and that Lamar had concocted the scheme to make sure she inherited all of Rupert's fortune.
 She swears that, despite the fact that Lamar had designated Kyle as the fall guy, she had fallen in love with him.

 Kyle orders her to set up a meeting with Lamar at the bar where they met.
-At the bar, Kyle confronts Lamar.
+There, Kyle confronts Lamar.
 He confirms that Lamar had switched out the 9mm bullet for a .38 during the coroner inquest.
 He asks Lamar where his service revolver is, and Lamar says it is in his car.
 Kyle forces Lamar out to his car at gunpoint to retrieve the .38.
 The bartender sees Kyle's gun at Lamar's back and calls the police.
 They arrive as Kyle is searching for his pistol underneath the driver's seat in Lamar's car.
 Lamar calls out to the police that Kyle has a gun, and they open fire, killing Kyle.
 A distraught Rachel runs over to Kyle as he lies dying.
 She picks up the .38 and kills Lamar.